seacode/gmacs/docs/bbrkc/bbrkc.md

 ---

 ## Introduction

-Gmacs is a generalized size-structured stock assessment modeling framework [more here on Gmacs].
-Crab stocks of Alaska are managed by the North Pacific Fisheries Management Council [NPFMC](http://npfmc.org).
+Gmacs is a generalized size-structured stock assessment modelling framework [more here on Gmacs].

+Crab stocks of Alaska are managed by the North Pacific Fisheries Management Council ([NPFMC](http://npfmc.org)).
 Some stocks are assessed with integrated size-structured assessment models of the form described by
 @punt_review_2013.
 Currenlty, each stock is assessed using a stock-specific assessment model.
 The Gmacs project aims to provide software that will allow each stock to be assessed inside a single modelling framework.